jglad20/users-manage/README.md

 # users-manage Cookbook

 This Cookbook grants and revokes ssh access to users on instances .
-Bootstrpa the servers that you need to execute this cookbook on using the knife bootstrap command and follow instructions as follows
+Bootstrap the servers that you need to execute this cookbook on using the knife bootstrap command and follow instructions as follows.

 ## Requirements